tlienart/Franklin.jl/README.md

 JuDoc is a simple static site generator (SSG) oriented towards technical blogging (code, maths, ...) and written in Julia.
 I use it to generate [my website](https://tlienart.github.io).

+TL;DR, give a shot at [the JuDocExample repo](https://github.com/tlienart/JuDocExample) and see if you like it.

 ### Features

 **Supported**